 The donor is required to sign the Gift Agreement Form (Appendix A).
 The Library will retain one copy of the completed form and will provide one copy to the donor.

 Tax receipts are not normally provided for donations.
 Exceptions may be made when donations are considered to be rare or of unique value to the Library’s collections.
 The decision to provide a tax receipt rests with the University Librarian.
 In cases where a tax receipt is deemed appropriate, the following guidelines are followed:

 - Only those materials to be retained by the Library will be evaluated for income tax purposes.

 - The minimum value for which a tax receipt will be issued is $100.

 - Appraisals are carried out in accordance with Canada Revenue Agency guidelines.

 - The Library will appraise donations of up to $1000.
 Materials will be appraised based on fair market value.
 All in-house appraisals are final.

-In keeping with Revenue Canada stipulations, the library will appraise donations of up to $1,000.
-Appraisal of donations which exceed this amount are the responsibility of the donor, and must be performed by a recognized, qualified appraiser.
+- Appraisal of donations that exceed $1000 are the responsibility of the donor, and must be performed by a recognized, qualified appraiser.
 Supporting documents must accompany such donations.
 An external appraisal is undertaken at the expense of the donor and the Library reserves the right to reject an appraisal that it judges to be unjustifiable.